How to Build a DIY Compost Bin For Rich Amendments

 DIY Compost Styles

-Before we get into our favorite design, let’s discuss different DIY compost styles.
+Before we get into our favorite design, let’s discuss different DIY compost bin styles.
 This will give you an idea of which style is best for you and your garden space.

 Vermicompost Bin

-You can also use staggered plastic bins which you stock with worms, feeding them throughout the entire compost process.
+You can also use staggered plastic bins that you stock with worms, feeding them throughout the entire compost process.
 Perforations in this case are on the lids of the containers, and the entire system is closed and above ground.
 Ideally, you should be able to bring the bins indoors when temperatures get too high or low for your worms.

 Compost Piles